Coronavirus Employees' Help

 Beware noisy neighbours.

-If you want something in a specific area, set an alert on Rightmove and it'll email each time a vendor lists a property.
-Type a postcode or area and click 'save search'.
+If you want something in a specific area, set an instant alert on Rightmove by specifying your criteria and it'll contact you each time a vendor lists a property.

 Don't waste megabucks on a survey only to discover obvious problems.
 If you're doing second or third viewings, take an expert or realistic friend or family member to get their honest opinion of the property.